SiAshbery/martian-robots/README.md

 World
 ```

-With the keywords extracted the next step is to roughly categorize them.
-Broadly speaking, splitting the keywords into nouns, verbs and adjectives seems a good way to loosely identify keywords that may be objects, methods and properties respectively.
+With the keywords extracted the next step is to roughly categorize them, splitting the keywords into nouns, verbs and adjectives seems a good way to loosely identify keywords that may be objects, methods and properties respectively.

 **Note** Some nouns seem to implicitly suggest an action so some liberties are taken in their interpretation.
 E.g. Instruction becomes Instruct.